Capital Gains Tax in New Zealand

 On the flip side of the coin, increased internal and external migration through to New Zealand, especially that coming into Auckland, coupled with the availability of cheap credit, have fuelled demand.
 Thus the imbalance between supply and demand is born.
 The implementation of a capital gains tax will not in my view, serve to remedy this state of affairs.

 POSSIBLE POLICY EFFECTS

-In the long run, people will simply factor the capital gains tax they must return to the Rev into the price they want for their property, when they put that property on the market.
+In the long run, people will simply factor the capital gains tax they must return to the IRD into the price they want when they put their property on the market.
 Assuming the market meets their desired sale price, house prices will be pushed upwards.
 On no account will this help the first home buyer secure their own abode.
-Ultimately, unless the question of supply of housing is addressed, the imposition of the capital gains tax will not meet Labours objectives.
+Ultimately, unless the question of supply of housing is addressed, the imposition of the capital gains tax will not meet Labour's objectives.